 Open Door Scholarship

-Kitware will award one $5,000 scholarship for the 2025/2026 academic year for talented Black high school seniors pursuing an education in computer science or a closely related field.
+Kitware will award one $5,000 scholarship for the 2026/2027 academic year to a talented high school senior pursuing an education in computer science.
 Scholarship recipients who continue to meet the eligibility requirements may renew their award annually, receiving up to $20,000 in total ($5,000 per year for four consecutive years).

 Who is Eligible?